UTSHO2628/UTSHO2628/README.md

 # About Me:
 I am a passionate programmer, AI & automation enthusiast, and digital marketing expert, blending technology with entrepreneurship to create innovative solutions.
 I specialize in building intelligent automation software, optimizing digital strategies, and developing impactful web and AI-based projects.
 My goal is to drive efficiency, growth, and transformation through smart technology and creative problem-solving.
-I'm always open to discussing new projects, creative ideas, or opportunities to be part of an innovative team.
+I'm always open to discussing new projects, creative ideas, or opportunities to join an innovative team.
 Feel free to reach out.

 ## 🌐 Socials: